troglobit/mdnsd/README.md

 -------------------

-This MDNS-SD implementation was developed by [Jeremie Miller][[jeremie]] in 2003 and originally [announced on the rendezvous-dev][announced] mailing list.
+This MDNS-SD implementation was developed by [Jeremie Miller][[jeremie]] in 2003, originally [announced on the rendezvous-dev][announced] mailing list.
 It has many forks and has been used by many other applications over the years.

 This GitHub project is an attempt to clean it up, develop it further, and maintain it for the long haul.

 [jeremie]:       https://github.com/quartzjer
 [announced]:     http://lists.apple.com/archives/rendezvous-dev/2003/Feb/msg00062.html